The Starbuck Chronicles: Colors

 The colours of the Faulconer Legion are composed of the Confederate Battle Flag and the Faulconer coat of arms with the motto "Forever Ardent".
 They are six feet by six as opposed to the four feet advocated by the War Department.

 Tie-ins to other Cornwell books

 In the second book of the Starbuck series, Copperhead, Starbuck encounters Patrick Lassan, Chasseur Colonel of the French Imperial Guard, and French Military Observer attached to the Union Army.
 The son of an English father and a French mother, he uses his mother's last name – Lassan – because his parents never married.
 It is ultimately revealed that Lassan is the son of Richard Sharpe.
 His sword, described as an oversized steel-hilted straight sword, is likely the same Pattern 1796 heavy cavalry sword carried by his father throughout the earlier Peninsular War.
-He indicates to James Starbuck that he lost an eye to a “Russian shell” which, based on timing, was likely during the Crimean War.
+He tells James Starbuck that he lost an eye to a "Russian shell" which, based on timing, was likely during the Crimean War.